KUSHALkv45/FFASolutions-Concepts/README.md

 # FFASolutions-Concepts

-# Simple structure for the repo
+# Simple structure for the repo this is for app
 ```
 repo/
 │